zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

     8. Else add the name server IP to the *No DNSKEY* set and go to next name server IP.

-7. Retrieve all name server IP addresses for the parent of *Child Zone* using method [Get-Parent-NS-Names-and-IPs] ("Parent NS Names and IPs").
+7. Retrieve all name server names and IP addresses for the parent zone of *Child Zone* using method [Get-Parent-NS-Names-and-IPs] ("Parent NS Names and IPs").

 8. If *Undelegated DS* is non-empty then do:

     1. Add name server IP as "-" to the *DS in Response* set.
-    2. Make *Parent NS IP* an empty set.
+    2. Make *Parent NS Names and IPs* an empty set.

-9. If the *Signed Response* set is empty, make *Parent NS IP* and *DS in Response* empty sets.
+9. If the *Signed Response* set is empty, make *Parent NS Names and IPs* and *DS in Response* empty sets.

-> Note: *Parent NS IP* will be empty if any of the following is true:
+> Note: *Parent NS Names and IPs* will be empty if any of the following is true:
 > * *Undelegated test* is TRUE.
 > * *Undelegated DS* is non-empty.
 > * *Child Zone* is ".", i.e. root zone.